 - Explaining the role of marketing in our economy and society.

 - Identifying the environmental issues and factors affecting a company’s marketing activities.

 - Describing how cultural, social, and psychological factors influence consumer decision-making processes.

 - Discussing how demand estimates for products and services are derived.

 - Explaining how firms segment markets and select target markets.

 - Discussing the relationship between a product’s life cycle stage and the strategies used to promote, price, and distribute the product.

-- Explaining how firms establish prices for goods and services.
+- Explaining how firms establish processes for goods and services.

-- Describing how promotional strategies can effectively integrate advertising, personal selling, sales promotion, and publicity.
+- Describing how promotional programs can effectively integrate advertising, personal selling, sales promotion, and publicity.